MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/best-practices-for-eop-office365-atp.md

 description: "What are best practices for Exchange Online Protection (EOP) and Advanced Threat Protection (ATP) security settings?
 What's the current recommendations for standard protection?
 What should be used if you want to be more strict?
 And what extras do you get if you also use Advanced Threat Protection (ATP)?"
 ---

-# Best-practices for EOP and Office 365 ATP security
+# Best practices for EOP and Office 365 ATP security

 **Exchange Online Protection (EOP)** is the core of security for Office 365 subscriptions and helps keep malicious emails from reaching your employee's inboxes.
 But with new, more sophisticated attacks emerging every day, improved protections are often required. **Office 365 Advanced Threat Protection (ATP)** ATP Plan 1 or ATP Plan 2 contain additional features that give admins more layers of security, control, and investigation.